-We show the quantitative comparison of image reconstruction using each quantizer in \cref{tab:image_reconstruction}.
-Both of our quantizers outperform the baseline in terms of RGB-based metrics thanks to fine-tuning images from the same domain.
-We show qualitative results in \cref{fig:image_reconstruction}.
-We can see that RGB-based reconstruction with general background removal does not work well, as it removes foreground objects either excessively or insufficiently.
-In contrast, our quantizer successfully reconstructs RGBA images thanks to the alpha information embedded in the discrete tokens.
+We show a quantitative comparison of image reconstruction in \cref{tab:image_reconstruction}.
+Both of our tokenizers outperform the baseline in terms of RGB-based metrics thanks to their fine-tuning on images from the same domain.
+We also show qualitative comparisons in \cref{fig:image_reconstruction}.
+As illustrated, the general background removal used for RGB-based reconstructions often fails, removing foreground objects either too aggressively or insufficiently.
+In contrast, our tokenizer successfully reconstructs RGBA images by leveraging the alpha information embedded in the discrete tokens.